hmkhatri/Ocean-Gridded-Observations/README.md

 Gridded Datasets created using ocean observations (or ocean reanalysis) are analysed in the repository.
-The scripts are test purposes only.
+The scripts are for test purposes only.

 The followig datasets are considered,
 1. Met Office EN4 dataset (gridded T/S global, 1900-Present)